CodeWithAsheville/openhousing-cost-estimator/_pages/getting-started.md

 The Code for Asheville <a href="https://github.com/CodeForAsheville">Github account</a> will house all of the projects we will be working on.
 We've added a few repositories to start, but if you'd like to add another one, we can help you push it to our Github Account.

-We have added 3 repo's with project ideas that are ready for your contributions immediately:
+We have added 5 repo's with project ideas that are ready for your contributions immediately:
 <a href="https://github.com/CodeForAsheville/openhousing-owner-decision-tree" target="_blank">
-</a>Housing decision Tree: <a href="https://github.com/CodeForAsheville/openhousing-seeker-decision-tree" target="_blank">Home Seekers</a> | <a href="https://github.com/CodeForAsheville/openhousing-owner-decision-tree" target="_blank">Home Owners/Rental Agencies</a>
+</a>Housing decision Tree: <a href="https://github.com/CodeForAsheville/openhousing-seeker-decision-tree" target="_blank">Home Seekers</a> | <a href="https://github.com/CodeForAsheville/openhousing-owner-decision-tree" target="_blank">Home-Owners/Landlords</a>

-Our main objective is to build a guided housing decision matrix that will help both home-owners and home-seekers determine the best course of action given their specific requirements.
+Our main objective is to build a guided housing decision matrix that will help both home-owners/landlords and home-seekers determine the best course of action given their specific requirements.
 The three components of this project are:
 <ol>
 	<li>Determine step-by-step questions and recommendations for rental agencies/sellers, and home-seekers (great for people who want to collect data or information, and real estate experts)</li>
 	<li>Create an infographic that represents the steps in the decision tree, and the flow for both home-owners and home-seekers.</li>